Our patients can now manage their healthcare and access a range of services at the touch of a button thanks to the NHS App.

 If someone has my phone, can they access my letter?

-The patient portal requires NHS login details to be entered to access appointment letters in the Trust portal application.
+The NHS App and patient portal require NHS login details to be entered to access appointment information.

 If I delete the text by mistake after I have opened it up, how will I remember my appointment date?

-As well as patient portal communications, the trust operates a handy appointment reminder service to ensure patients remember the key details of their upcoming appointment.
+As well as NHS App notifications, the trust operates a handy appointment reminder service to ensure patients remember the key details of their upcoming appointment.
 You can also log back in to the app using the following link https://portal.tgh.nhs.uk/patient-portal/ and entering your username and password then select appointments to view any future Trust outpatient appointments that you have been sent.

 Can I opt out of receiving text messages?

-Patients can opt out of text messaging and digital letters at any time by speaking to a member of staff when arriving for your hospital appointment or there is an opt-out option within the portal at the bottom of the page in the appointment section.
+Patients can opt out of text messaging and digital appointment invites at any time by speaking to a member of staff when arriving for your hospital appointment or there is an opt-out option within the portal at the bottom of the page in the appointment section.

-What happens if my phone isn’t working on the day of my appointment, and I can’t access the digital letter?
+What happens if my phone isn’t working on the day of my appointment, and I can’t access the digital appointment information?

 The same procedure should be followed as if a patient has not brought their physical letter to an appointment.
 Turn up at the hospital and book in at one of our reception or self-check-in desks.